Britain and Russia brace for showdown as deadline expires for nerve attack explanation

 Skripal betrayed dozens of Russian agents to British intelligence before being arrested in Moscow and later jailed in 2006.
 He was released under a spy swap deal in 2010 and took refuge in Britain.

+Russian state television said Skripal had been recruited by the British when working as Russia’s military attache in Spain and that he had handed over 20,000 pages of secret documents to London.

-Since emerging from the John le Carre world of high espionage and betrayal, Skripal lived modestly in Salisbury and kept out of the spotlight until he was found unconscious on Sunday.
+Since emerging from the John le Carre world of high espionage and betrayal, Skripal lived modestly in Salisbury and kept out of the spotlight until he was found unconscious.

 A British policeman who was also affected by the nerve agent is now conscious in a serious but stable condition.